mel-ho/Project1/README.md

 ### Getting Started:

-- Unzip the zip file
+- Download all folders including the Image folder
 - click index.html to start play the game
 - You can also play the game at [Link](https://wallgecko-sets.netlify.app/)